Shack (band): 1987–1996: Zilch, Waterpistol and hiatus

-1998–2019: Reformation and new albums
+1998–2019: Re-formation and new albums

-The Head brothers, along with Iain Templeton (who drummed on The Magical World of The Strands) and bassist Ren Parry reformed Shack in 1998, releasing HMS Fable (1999), reaching the top 25 on the UK albums chart.
-Parry was replaced by Guy Rigby on bass for ...
-Here's Tom With the Weather (2003).
+The Head brothers, along with Iain Templeton (who drummed on The Magical World of The Strands) and bassist Ren Parry re-formed Shack in 1998, releasing H.M.S.
+Fable (1999), reaching the top 25 on the UK albums chart.
+Parry was replaced by Guy Rigby on bass for ...here's tom with the weather (2003).
 Wilkinson rejoined in 2005, replacing the departed Rigby.

-The band signed to Noel Gallagher's 'Sour Mash' record label.
+The band signed to Noel Gallagher's Sour Mash record label.
 In May 2006 they released the album ...The Corner of Miles and Gil, which is named after two of the Head brothers' heroes, Miles Davis and Gil Evans.

 In October 2007, the band released their greatest hits compilation album, Time Machine, including two new tracks.
 They toured briefly in England in October and November with Martyn Campbell on bass, including a set at the Liverpool Academy on 26 October 2007, which was filmed and recorded for a possible live album or DVD.

 In February 2008, the band re-formed the Pale Fountains for two critically acclaimed live shows in Liverpool and London.
-The members of the reformed band were Michael Head, John Head, Martyn Campbell, Andy Diagram, Thomas 'Jock' Whelan and Iain Templeton.
+The members of the re-formed band were Michael Head, John Head, Martyn Campbell, Andy Diagram, Thomas 'Jock' Whelan and Iain Templeton.
 Since 2008, John Head has pursued a solo career playing live shows with his band The Streams.
-Michael Head launched a new project Michael Head & The Red Elastic Band on his own label Violette Records.
+Michael Head launched a new project, Michael Head & The Red Elastic Band, on his own label Violette Records.

 Shack played together again in June 2010 at a charity event in Winsford.

-2020-present: Current activities
+2020–present

 As of 6 June 2022, Mick Head is leading Michael Head & the Red Elastic Band, whose album Dear Scott was released on The Coral's record label Modern Sky UK.
-The album received a 4 star review in The Guardian and became Head's highest charting album in the UK, with the Official Charts Company giving the album a midweek position of number 4.
+The album received a four star review in The Guardian and became Head's highest-charting album in the UK, with the Official Charts Company giving the album a midweek position of number four.

 Drummer Iain Templeton died on 19 December 2022.